mattk42/gdw/README.md

     		//There will only be one route because we did not set alternatives=true Route route = directions.getRoutes().get(0);

-    		//Print out the leg lengths some information for each Leg and Step for (Leg leg : route.getLegs()){
+    		//Print out some of the route information for (Leg leg : route.getLegs()){
     			System.out.println("Depart:" + leg.getStartAddress());